arduino-array-dinamico

 Implementing a dynamic array in Arduino

-A common request we see in Arduino forums and pages is how to get a collection in C++ that changes its size dynamically, allowing to add and remove elements, in a lightweight implementation that works correctly in a microprocessor like Arduino.
+A common request we see in Arduino forums and pages is how to get a collection in C++ that changes its size dynamically, allowing adding and removing elements, in an implementation light enough to work properly on a microprocessor like Arduino.

-Well, fortunately, we are not the first or the last in the programming world with this need to create dynamic collections.
-In fact, this problem has been with us since the beginning of computing.
+Well, fortunately we are not the first nor the last in the world of programming with this need to create dynamic collections.
+In fact, this problem has been with us since the world began (or well, at least since the beginnings of computing).

-In this post, we are going to implement a dynamic array, and in the next one we will address the problem from the point of view of a linked list.
+In this post we are going to implement a dynamic size array, and in the next one we will address the problem from the point of view of a linked list.

-First of all… impossible!.
-You will say, an array cannot change its size once created.
-When instantiating an array, space is reserved in memory to store its elements, and once created, it is impossible to change its size (among other things because it may not have room to grow where it is stored).
+First of all… impossible!
+You’ll tell me, an array cannot change its size once created.
+When instantiating an array, space is reserved in memory to store its elements, and once created it is impossible to change its size (among other things because it may not have room to grow where it is stored)

 And you are absolutely right, an array cannot change its size once created.
-But nothing prevents us from creating a new array with the desired size (larger or smaller), copying the contents of the original array, and finally deleting it.
-This is precisely how a dynamic array works.
+But nothing prevents us from creating a new array with the desired size (larger or smaller), copying the content of the original array, and finally deleting it.
+This is precisely how a dynamic size array works.

-First, we create an array with a certain capacity.
-When we store elements, we count the number of elements we have in the array.
+First we create an array with a certain capacity.
+When we save elements, we count the number of elements we have in the array.

 arduino-array-dinamico-1

-As long as the number of elements is less than the capacity of the array, the dynamic array behaves like a normal array.
+As long as the number of elements is less than the capacity of the array, the dynamic size array behaves the same as a normal array.

 arduino-array-dinamico-2

-If we continue to add elements, at some point we will exhaust the capacity of the array.
+If we keep adding elements, at some point we will exhaust the array’s capacity.

 arduino-array-dinamico-3

-At that point, we generate a new array, copy the elements, and delete the old array.
+At that moment we generate a new array, copy the elements, and delete the old array.

 arduino-array-dinamico-4

-The rule that is usually taken is that the new array has twice the capacity of the original array (2*N).
-However, any other rule is possible (for example 1.2*N, N+10…).
+The rule usually taken is that the new array has twice the capacity of the original array (2N).
+However, any other rule is possible (for example 1.2N, N+10…).

-If we want to reduce the array to decrease the amount of memory occupied by it, we generate a new array that has a capacity equal to the number of elements stored, and likewise, we copy and delete the original.
-If we prefer, we can leave a certain margin, although, in general, it is not usual.
+If we want to reduce the array to decrease the amount of memory occupied by it, we generate a new array that has the number of stored elements as its capacity, and similarly copy and delete the original.
+If we prefer we can leave a certain margin, although, in general, it is not customary.

-As for efficiency, the dynamic array behaves like a normal array (because it actually is).
-In particular, index reads are O(1), and index writes are O(1).
+In terms of efficiency, the dynamic size array behaves the same as a normal array (because it actually is one).
+In particular, indexed reads are O(1), and indexed writes are O(1).
 Element insertions are O(n).
-Adding an element (at the end of the collection) is O(1), unless there is remaining capacity.
+Adding an element (at the end of the collection) is O(1), unless, if there is remaining capacity.

-Avoiding the expansion of the array is the reason why it is usual to double the capacity.
-However, in a microcontroller with little memory like Arduino, it may be excessive, and it may be preferable to sacrifice some speed by decreasing the growth factor.
+Avoiding array expansion is the reason why doubling the capacity is usually taken as the rule.
+However, on a micro with little memory like Arduino it might be excessive, and it might be preferable to sacrifice some speed by decreasing the growth factor.

 Implementing a dynamic array in Arduino

-Next, we have a very basic implementation of a dynamic array to illustrate its operation.
+Below we have a very basic implementation of a dynamic size array to illustrate its operation.

-On the other hand, we have the resize() method, which changes the size of the array, and the Trim() method, which reduces the size of the array to the number of elements to reduce the consumed memory.
+On the other hand, we have the resize() method, which performs the resizing of the array, and the Trim() method which reduces the size of the array to the number of elements to reduce the memory consumed.

 int* list;